CoVital-Project/Spo2_evaluation/sample_data/README.md

 # CoVital sample data

+(If github LFS gives you problems.
+You can directly download the data [here](https://www.dropbox.com/s/dl8o9htbfsmzl50/sample_data.zip?dl=1))

 This directory contains sample data compiled as a preliminary dataset.
 It was gathered under lockdown conditions on asymptomatic individuals.
 It should not be considered a comprehensive sample.
 Rather, it is intended to indicate the structure of future data and provide sanity checks for early model implementations.

 ## Overview